 program, as a freshman, for fall 2015 are invited to participate in SU’s prestigious Maxwell School of Citizenship Scholarship Competition.
 Offered each year by the Maxwell School of Citizenship and Public Affairs as part of its internationally recognized

 mission of preparing leaders in government, business, and the nonprofit sector, the competition seeks to reward students with outstanding leadership potential.

-The competition provides an opportunity for civic-minded high school seniors who have been admitted to SU to win one of 25 partial scholarships.
-A good citizen is not only someone who obeys the laws and pays taxes but also someone who seeks to leave their community better than they found it by getting involved and working to shape local policies.
-Participants in the competition are required to submit a memo outlining a policy recommendation and then, if chosen as a finalist, to attend a one-day conference in Syracuse with other finalists.
+The competition provides an opportunity for students who have been admitted to SU to win one of 25 partial scholarships.
+Participants in the competition are required to submit a memo outlining a policy recommendation and then, if chosen as a finalist, to attend a one-day conference in Syracuse with other finalists to

 The scholarships are awarded as follows: